bbbilly50/project14/project_14.md

 ![github-webhook](./images-project14/github-webhook.PNG)

-3 - Deploy the application to all the environments
+ - **Deploy the application to all the environments**

-Optional – Experience pentesting in pentest environment by configuring Wireshark there and just explore for information sake only.
+Optional – Experience `pentesting` in pentest environment by configuring` Wireshark` there and just explore for information sake only.
 Watch Wireshark Tutorial here
 Ansible Role for Wireshark:

 https://github.com/ymajik/ansible-role-wireshark (Ubuntu)
 https://github.com/wtanaka/ansible-role-wireshark (RedHat)

-Congratulations!
-You have just experienced one of the most interesting and complex projects in you Project Based Learning journey so far.
-The vast experience and knowledge you have acquired here will set the stage for the next 6 projects to come.
-You should be ready to start applying for DevOps jobs after completing Project 20.

-Instructions On How To Submit Your Work For Review And Feedback To submit your work for review and feedback – follow this instruction.
-In addition to your GitHub projects (both, Ansible and PHP application) also prepare and submit the following:

-Make a short video on how your pipelines have executed In the video, showcase your SonarQube UI